tuanlamit/python-netmiko-script-1/README.md

 # Part 1) netmiko_telnet_wr+sho_run.py

-**"Notes: other scripts in this repo achieve similar purpose, just different command and output."**
+**"Notes: other scripts in this repo provides similar approach, just different command and output."**

 Everything mentioned in this repo is running on Ubuntu 22.04.